 The Minister must be given the opportunity to participate in any formal activity associated with commencement or launch of a project.
-Openings and launches of projects are to be coordinated through the Minister's office.
+Openings and launches of projects are to be coordinated through the Minister's office via Minister.Hildyard@sa.gov.au.